Diego Longoria

 But before I share my thoughts, I want to recognize and honor some very special graduates.
 Please stand if you are first-generation graduates, graduates with children or graduates who are entering our military or who have served our nation.
 All of you have shattered barriers.
 And because of your sacrifices, you will have a tremendous impact on your family and future generations.
 Thank you for your bravery.

 I also want to take the time to thank our faculty and administrators for their hard work and dedication to help make UT Dallas an amazing place to be.
 Teaching at this prestigious University is not an easy feat.
-So, I hope each of youwill reach out to the faculty that helped make your success possible.
+So, I hope each of you will reach out to the faculty that helped make your success possible.
 For me, I want to highlight one professor that has helped change my life.
 Dr. Steven Haynes has made it his life’s goal to find success in every student he teaches.
 He has worked hard with me to navigate my incredibly busy schedule.
 And I owe a lot of my success to him.

 I’m sure that I’m not alone in having received a scholarship from UT Dallas.
 Earning financial support has helped us reduce tremendous stress, but the support we received from our program leadership made an enormous difference, too.
 We are truly grateful.